alxngn/rock-paper-scissors/README.md

 ### What's new?
 - Main current version of the project
-- GUI version with buttons
+- Graphical buttons.
+Announce winner after 5 wins